-Dustin Brown founded the social-impact production company Dustin Todd Films in 2007 at the age of 18.
-He is a writer, director, and editor with a passion for telling character-driven, socially conscious stories.
-He is a graduate of the American Film Institute Directing Program.
+Dustin Brown founded the social-impact production company Dustin Todd Films at the age of 18.
+He is a writer, director, and film editor with a passion for telling character-driven, socially conscious stories.
+Dustin is a graduate of the American Film Institute Directing Program.

 His short film SOLIDARITY was a Cannes/BAFTA/Clermont-Ferrand Official Selection and won numerous awards including Best Short Film at the San Diego Film Festival and winner of the Kodak Student Film Scholarship.